|Out to dinner at Stella’s Fish House, charming granddaughter Maisie sat next to me.|

 |Introspective grandson Miles wasn’t interested in fish and had a burger instead.|

-|Always-smiling Madighan was loving being with her family and eating seafood along with a taste of Grandpa’s barbeque ribs (who like Miles, didn’t eat fish).|
+|Always-smiling Madighan loved being with her family and eating seafood along with a taste of Grandpa’s barbeque ribs (who, like Miles, didn’t eat fish).|

 This bitter cold weather takes our breath away with a cold grasp that sucks our lungs dry.
-Yesterday, a light covering of snow fell which melted a short time later.
+Yesterday, a light covering of snow fell, which melted a short time later.
 Upcoming on Wednesday, the snowfall could be substantial enough to cause congestion and accidents on the roads.
 I’ve yet to drive a car.

-I wasn’t a good driver in the best of conditions and I doubt I’d be any good in this slippery weather.
+I wasn’t a good driver in the best of conditions, and I doubt I’d be any good in this slippery weather.
 We’re doing everything we can to avoid the necessity of me driving either the rental car or the SUV offered by Greg and Camille (son and DIL).

 At night, after a long day and evening, we wind up back at Karen’s gorgeous home to relax and spend more time catching up.
-Over these years, Karen and I have stayed in fairly close touch and now our conversations are similar to those wonderful chats we had together, day after day, for many years.
+Over these years, Karen and I have stayed in fairly close touch, and now our conversations are similar to those wonderful chats we had together, day after day, for many years.

-This morning at Maisie, Miles and Madighan’s charter school, Agamim Academy, a school devoted to educating eager students about US history, the Constitution, and the American way, we attended a beautiful presentation for Veteran’s Day commemorating many veterans in attendance and recognition of service provided by our armed forces.
+This morning at Maisie, Miles and Madigan’s charter school, Agamim Academy, a school devoted to educating eager students about US history, the Constitution, and the American way, we attended a beautiful presentation for Veteran’s Day commemorating many veterans in attendance and recognition of service provided by our armed forces.

 It couldn’t have been a more inspiring presentation.
 Seeing the smiling faces of our three grandchildren and all the other almost 400 students, so proud of their school and country, was inspiring in itself.

-At the moment, we’re back at Karen’s working on today’s post and reviewing the prep necessary to apply for our visas for India which we’ll need in a little over 60 days.
+At the moment, we’re back at Karen’s, working on today’s post and reviewing the prep necessary to apply for our visas for India, which we’ll need in a little over 60 days.

-Tonight, Tom has plans with grandson Vincent and daughter Tammy while I am going back to Greg and Camille’s home to spend the evening with sister Julie (she leaves tomorrow to return to LA), Camille and the kids while Greg is out on business.
+Tonight, Tom has plans with grandson Vincent and daughter Tammy while I am going back to Greg and Camille’s home to spend the evening with sister Julie (she leaves tomorrow to return to LA), Camille, and the kids while Greg is out on business.

-We are happy to be here with family and will muster our way through the bitter cold weather and the busy family activities.
+We are happy to be here with family and muster our way through the bitter cold weather and the busy family activities.